 The HIT's Declaration of Trust permits the HIT to form and own business entities that may help it generate potential investments in which the HIT is otherwise permitted to invest, including those that facilitate or promote housing construction utilizing union labor, the construction of housing or the availability of mortgage loans for union members.
 The HIT currently wholly owns HIT Advisers LLC ("HIT Advisers"), a Delaware limited liability company, directly (99.9%) and indirectly through HIT Advisers Managing Member (0.1%), which is also a wholly owned subsidiary of the HIT.
-HIT Advisers was formed by the HIT to provide investment advisory services to external parties and has a wholly owned subsidiary, Building America, which is a community development entity that facilitates transactions that use New Markets Tax Credits.
+HIT Advisers was formed by the HIT to provide investment advisory services to external parties and has two wholly owned subsidiaries, Building America, a community development entity that facilitates transactions that use New Markets Tax Credits, and AFL-CIO Labor Capital Partners, a Delaware LLC that provides investor and labor relations services to a collective investment trust.